 Catherine Croft testified that she had previously received multiple calls from lobbyist Robert Livingston telling her that Ambassador Yovanovich should be fired.
 He characterized Yovanovitch as an “Obama holdover” and associated her with Soros.
 Croft passed along the messages to her boss, Fiona Hill and George Kent.
 (Croft’s Deposition)

 Yovanovitch asked the Secretary of State for a statement that she had the backing of the US.
 The State Department could not issue a statement of support for her from “concern that the rug would be pulled out from underneath the State Department.”
 Who would pull out the rug?
 Trump.
 (Yovanovitch’s deposition.)

 March 28: email list includes a list of scheduled calls for Pompeo.
 One of those is a call scheduled with Giuliani on March 29 and Devin Nunes on April 1.

 Kent tried to get the State Department to defend Yovanovich from what were obvious slanders, but the Acting Assistant Secretary Reeker told Kent to “lower” his “profile in Ukraine.”
 (Kent’s Deposition)

-Kent testified that State Department official reached out to Sean Hannity and suggested that if there was no proof of the allegations, he should stop covering them.”
-(To the best of his recollection, the person was lawyer Ulrich Brechbuhl) (Kent’s Deposition)
+Kent testified that a State Department official reached out to Sean Hannity and suggested that if there was no proof of the allegations, he should stop covering them.”
+(To the best of Kent’s recollection, the person was lawyer Ulrich Brechbuhl) (Kent’s Deposition)